 During the summer months you can eat at the Cookery School at their Airstream Café but in winter, we recommend that you return to Ballymaloe House for a light lunch option at the Ballymaloe Shop Café.

-Return to the village for a delicious fresh fish lunch looking over Ballycotton harbour at Pier 26 restaurant.
+Return to the village for a delicious fresh fish lunch looking over Ballycotton harbour at Cush restaurant.

 After lunch join Ballycotton Sea Adventures for one of their afternoon 90 minute historic adventure to the Lighthouse Island or a Ballycotton Island Fun Ride with one of their knowledgeable and entertaining local guides.